The best electronic drum set under 1000 dollars is the Alesis Drums Turbo Mesh Kit. It’s compact and affordable.

 You get all the cables you need included with this kit.
 This sturdy, aluminum-framed drum set is ready to guide you into becoming a drummer extraordinaire.

-Roland has several entry-level electronic drum sets, and this is one of them.
+Roland has several entry-level electronic drum kits, and this is one of them.
 The TD-1K has an advanced sound engine and is top of the line.

 The drum and cymbal heads are mesh, for a realistic feel and minimal sound.
 The drum sounds themselves are easily swapped out with a simple interface, and the LED display has a clear layout for hassle-free use.